 Who cares if socialism grows?
 The last 20-years has seen capitalistic ownership explode to 50% of all wealth internationally, so socialism really isn’t a pressing concern today.

-A better question would be: Will Social Contract grow stronger in America?
+A far better Quora question, therefore, would be: Will Social Contract grow stronger in America?

 You must be logged in to reply to this topic.